dodona-edu/dodona-edu.github.io/en/references/tested-judge/config/README.md

 2) Compile each executable file separately (`context`, individual compilation).

-`batch` compilation has as result that there will be less time spend at compiling test and solution code, if we compare it to the individual compilation.
+`batch` compilation has as result that there will be less time spend at compiling test and solution code, when we compare it to the individual compilation.

 By default, will TESTed compile all executables in one step.